John Bolch

 CANSFORD LABS

-Family Court statistics paint picture of backlogs and delays
+Family Court statistics paint a grim picture of backlogs and delays

 In his latest blog, family law blogger John Bolch examines the situation of family courts and questions whether things will ever improve with a system stretched to full capacity and, some might say, beyond.